dentarg/auth0-blog/_posts/2016-10-06-announcing-auth0-eu-us-privacy-shield-certification.markdown

 Like Safe Harbor, American companies have to self-comply with the Privacy Shield.
 Doing so allows them to receive certification that their data transferral to the EU is secure.
 Auth0 is in the process of complying with the brand new EU-US Privacy Shield Framework.

-Currently we already follow many of the rules laid out in The Shield.
+Auth0 follows the rules laid out in The Shield.
 In our [privacy policy](https://auth0.com/privacy) we demonstrate how discerning we are with data collection—we only ask for personal information we need to deliver our services and to ensure our site is running properly.
 We may also analyze your data through aggregated data pools, so that no individual is highlighted in our studies.
 This protects the privacy of our users.

 ## Why Was The Shield Introduced